-Like this one, it can be prepared in many different ways, although the base is noodles, fish (you can put rockfish, monkfish, cuttlefish, squid …) and seafood (galleys, prawns, crayfish …).
-Like the paella, it is made in the pan also called paella, that is to say in a wide and flat metal pan, although there are other traditional variants made in casserole.
+Like this one, it can be prepared in many different ways, although the base is noodles, fish (you can put rockfish, monkfish, cuttlefish, squid …), and seafood (galleys, prawns, crayfish …).
+Like the paella, it is made in a pan also called paella, that is to say in a wide and flat metal pan, although there are other traditional variants made in casserole.

 Also, you can use a tick hollow pasta or “angel hair” fideua pasta.
 I used the latter, since that was the one used by my landlady in Sagunto and I loved it.
 That was my first encounter with this dish as well.
 So, I stick with “angel hair” .

-Also, traditional recipes call for fresh chopped tomato – but since I fell in love with Mercadona’s Tomate Frito Receta Artesana, I hardly ever use fresh tomato for cooking.
+Also, traditional recipes call for fresh chopped tomato – but since I fell in love with Mercadona’s Tomate Frito Receta Artesana, I hardly ever use fresh tomatoes for cooking.

 In the end, like with any other recipe: Experiment, experiment and experiment – till you find what you like the most!